Hyphen/nodejs-sdk/README.md

 ## Toggle Self-Hosted

 Toggle uses [Horizon](https://hyphen.ai/horizon) to fetch the feature flags.
-If you are using a self-hosted version of Hyphen you can use the `uris` option in the constructor to set the url of your self-hosted version:
+If you are using a self-hosted version of Hyphen you can use the `horizonUrls` (or `uris` for backward compatibility) option in the constructor to set the URL of your self-hosted version:

 ```javascript
 import { Toggle, ToggleContext } from '@hyphen/sdk';